raspberrypilearning/lego-robot-car/en/step_6.md

 ## Adding some LEDs

-The holes in LEGO elements are just the right size for holding small LEDs so you can easily add them to your project with a breadboard.
+The holes in LEGO elements are just the right size for holding small LEDs so you can easily add them to your project or use a breadboard.

 There are plenty of ways of mounting a breadboard using LEGO.
 A couple of ideas are shown below but you can use whatever elements you have available to you.